boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 # Why A Document is Needed for These Updates?

-Many of the edits in this document may be handled by the IPFIX Design Experts.
+Many of the edits in this document may be handled by the IPFIX Experts (informally called the IE-DOCTORS {{!RFC7013}}).
 However, and given that many of the impacted IEs were created via the IETF stream, the following from Section 5.1 of {{!RFC7013}} should be followed:

    > This process should not in any way be construed as allowing the IE-DOCTORS to overrule IETF consensus.
 Specifically, Information Elements in the IANA IE registry that were added with IETF consensus require IETF consensus for revision or deprecation.